sambiase/web_automation/README.md

-# :zap: Python Django Crypto
+# :zap: Web Automation with Selenium & PyTest

 * Web Automation Project using **Selenium** and **Pytest**